Emerson "Snow White" Model 247 Radio (1939)

 Description

-The first photo shows the front of this unrestored Snow White.
+The first photo shows the radio's front before I restored it, and the second shows the front panel after I removed the ruined old finish.
 Look closely to spot Dopey.
 He's peeking over the window shutter at upper left, laughing at a squirrel to the right.

 The window of Dwarfs' cottage serves as the opening for the radio's speaker grille, and the dial appears in the arched door opening to the right.
-Below the front porch, flanking the steps, are the Snow White model's distinctive "acorn" knobs.
+Below the front porch, flanking the steps, are distinctive acorn-shaped knobs.

 The figural cabinet front is made of "repwood," a molded wood product that we'll describe more fully later.
 The rest of the cabinet is made of solid wood.
 As this photo shows, the entire cabinet was worn and needed refinishing.